 MongoDB team members are active in community forums and you can also benefit from the experience of other MongoDB users.
 You should also consult our excellent documentation.

-- For general questions or community support use the mongodb-user discussion forum.
+- For general questions or community support use the MongoDB Community forums.

 - StackExchange also has several sites with MongoDB topics:

-Which JIRA project should I use to report bugs or feature requests?
+Which JIRA project should I use to report bugs?

-- To report potential bugs, suggest improvements, or request new features in the MongoDB database server, use Core Server (SERVER).
+- To report potential bugs in the MongoDB database server, use Core Server (SERVER).